 Article 39.
-Member of Parliament
+Member of Parliament of Georgia

-1. A Member of Parliament of Georgia is a representative of all Georgia, shall enjoy a free seat and cannot be recalled.
+1. A member of Parliament of Georgia is a representative of all Georgia, shall enjoy a free seat and cannot be recalled.

 2. Arrest or detention of a member of Parliament, search of his/her place of residence and place of work, vehicle or any personal search shall be permitted only by prior consent of Parliament, except when caught at the scene of crime, which should be immediately notified to the Parliament.
-Unless the Parliament gives its consent within 48 hours, the arrested or detained Member of Parliament shall be released immediately.
+Unless the Parliament gives its consent within 48 hours, the arrested or detained member of Parliament shall be released immediately.

-3. A Member of Parliament shall have the right not to testify about facts disclosed to him/her in the capacity of a Member of Parliament.
+3. A member of Parliament shall have the right not to testify about facts disclosed to him/her in the capacity of a member of Parliament.
 Seizure or extraction of written materials related to this issue shall be inadmissible.
-This right shall be retained by a Member of Parliament after his/her term of office expires.
-A Member of Parliament shall not be held liable for the views expressed inside or outside the Parliament while performing his/her duties.
-A Member of Parliament shall be guaranteed unhindered conditions for exercising his/her powers.
-A Member of Parliament shall receive remuneration prescribed by law.
-Respective state services shall ensure personal safety of a Member of Parliament shall be punishable by law.
+This right shall be retained by a member of Parliament after his/her term of office expires.
+A member of Parliament shall not be held liable for the views expressed inside or outside the Parliament while performing his/her duties.
+A member of Parliament shall be guaranteed unhindered conditions for exercising his/her powers.
+A member of Parliament shall receive remuneration prescribed by law.
+Respective state services shall ensure personal safety of a member of Parliament based on his/her application.
+Hindering exercise of powers of a member of Parliament shall be punishable by law.

-4. A Member of Parliament shall not hold any office in public service or be engaged in entrepreneurial activity.
-A Member of Parliament may be engaged in public activities.
+4. A member of Parliament shall not hold any office in public service or be engaged in entrepreneurial activity.
+A member of Parliament may be engaged in public activities.
 A member of parliament may be engaged in scientific, pedagogical, and artistic activities if these activities do not envisage fulfillment of administrative functions.
 Cases of conflict of interests shall be defined by the Rules of Procedure of Parliament.

-5. Issues of recognition or early termination of powers of a Member of Parliament shall be decided on by Parliament.
+5. Issues of recognition or early termination of powers of a member of Parliament shall be decided on by Parliament.
 Decision of the Parliament may be appealed to the Constitutional Court.
-The powers of the Member of Parliament shall be terminated early if he/she:
+The powers of the member of Parliament shall be terminated early if he/she: